 As a BU student, you are automatically part of the Students’ Union from the moment you enrol on your course.
 SUBU provides all our students a variety of opportunities and activities to get involved with from the moment you arrive.
 Whether that’s through fundraising, volunteering, becoming a member of one of our many clubs and societies, hosting a radio show or writing for our student media Nerve, joining the Student Council as a SUBU Officer or being part of their award winning Reps system, there’s something for everyone - check the SUBU website for details.

-And lastly, if you ever need someone to talk to, SUBU Advice can offer independant, confidential advice and support whenever you whenever you need it.
+If you ever need someone to talk to, SUBU Advice offer independent, confidential advice and support whenever you whenever you need it.

 Our Language Centre can help you improve your academic and general English language skills, and there's an English Conversation and Culture Club where you can practice in an informal way to improve your conversational skills.